manahtar at mgh dot harvard dot edu <! | Research and Publications |

-I am currently a Clinical Pathology resident at Massachusetts General Hospital.
+I am currently a Medical Microbiology fellow at Massachusetts General Hospital.
 My interest is in combining immunology with bioengineering to understand how our bodies deal with the invisible but rich microbiological world in which we are immersed.
 For my PhD in Immunology, I studied how cervicovaginal bacteria and injectable hormonal contraceptives impact genital inflammation and a woman’s risk of acquiring HIV.
-I'm also a co-founder of Day Zero Diagnostics, an early start-up that's developing a diagnostic for rapidly identifying the species and antibiotic susceptibility of bacterial infections using whole genome sequencing and machine learning.
+I'm also a co-founder of Day Zero Diagnostics, an early start-up that's developing a diagnostic for rapidly identifying the species and antibiotic susceptibility of bacterial infections directly from blood using whole genome sequencing and machine learning.
 In my free time I love to travel, take photographs, and spend time with my wonderful husband, daughter, and friends.

 For a detailed list of my experiences, please see my CV.
 For a quick overview of selected research experience, see below.